 Test your smoke detectors.

 Smoke detectors are designed to keep you safe, so make sure you test each one of them on a regular basis to make sure they’re working properly.
-When you schedule an electrical inspection with Oliver, this is just one of the many things we complete on our “test, inspect, & check” list.

 Don’t use damaged cords.